aramiracle/GIUNet/README.md

 ### Model comparison

-code for visualizing accuracies of models with confidence intervals.
+Code for visualizing accuracies of models with confidence intervals.

 ### Model Saving